merillium/check_suspicious_games/README.md

 ## Background

 Although average centipawn loss is a metric to help flag potential cheaters, it will only work for the most obvious cases where a person uses assistance on [nearly] every move.
 Players who want to evade cheat detection will typically either (1) mix their own moves with computer moves, or (2) examine computer moves and select suboptimal choices.
 I will mention in passing that a genuinely strong player who uses computer assistance to cheat infrequently enough (e.g. using a computer every few games, at only a small number of critical points) is essentially undetectable.
-However, putting this edge case aside, most players using computer assistance are not simply not strong enough to judge the degree to which moves are obvious to strong players, and this is often how strong players facing cheaters will sense something is off.
+However, putting this edge case aside, most players using computer assistance lack the expertise to judge the difficulty of finding moves, and this is often how strong players facing cheaters will sense something is off.
 The purpose of this app is to help classify and label suspicious moves based on criterion we will go through in the next section.

 ## Methods